ff6347/gestalten-in-code/projects/sol-lewitt/index.md

 ![](./assets/images/dma-1.png)

-The artwork without the use of color is represented as an ordered grid calculated in every detail.
+The artwork without the use of color is illustrated as an ordered grid calculated in every detail.
 Dividing the contour into its parts, it can be noted how each circle, is positioned on the corner and the lines, instaed, are measured inside the canvas and intersect for creating an additional grid with the circle.

 ![](./assets/images/dma-2.png)